pedroalvesf/pedroalvesf/README.md

 Hello!
 I`m [Pedro Alves](https://pedroalvesf.github.io/pedroalvesf/)!

-I`m a Full Stack Developer studant on Trybe!
+I`m a Full Stack Developer by Trybe!

-We are learning to use technologies such as HTML, CSS, JavaScript, NodeJs, React and much more!
+We are learning to use technologies such as JavaScript, TypeScript, NodeJs, React, Java, Spring Boot and much more!

-Here you will find some of my projects and developments throught the course development!
+Here you will find some of my projects and developments throught my development!

-Here are some of the projects that were developed within the course: https://github.com/pedroalvesf/trybe-projects.git
+Here are some of the projects that were developed: https://github.com/pedroalvesf/trybe-projects.git
 ##
 </div>